ing-bank/lion/docs/components/input-file/use-cases.md

 ### Without form submit

-Set `uploadOnFromSubmit` property to `false`.
+Set `uploadOnSelect` property to `true`.
 This option can be used when Server API calls are needed as soon as it is selected by the user.

 For this scenario, the list of files is displayed based on the `uploadResponse` property which needs to maintained by the consumers of this component